Renz lives in the Philippines. He's passionate about food and created his own food blog, A Not-So-Popular Kid.

-In case you're not familiar with these famous local delicacies, Napoleones are puff pastries with delicious, custard-like filling topped with sugar glazing that gives it a light crunch once you take a bite.
+In case you're not familiar with these famous local delicacies, Napoleones are delicate puff pastries with delicious, custard-like filling topped with sugar glazing that gives it a light crunch once you take a bite.
 If you have a sweet tooth, you will surely enjoy this treat.
 It may even become one of your all-time favorites!

 In this article, I'd like to provide a comparison that will help you choose between Merci and Pendy’s.